Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 - Where to Inject Peptides - route and site decisions

-- Reconstitution Guide - BAC water, storage, and peptide prep
+- Reconstitution Calculator - BAC water, storage, and peptide prep

 References